felipecao/plural-sucher/README.md

 - (DONE) lookup the term's plural
 - (DONE) put it online on cloud bees
 - (DONE) find a jenkins instance for it (cloudbees maybe?)
+- (WIP) lookup the term's meaning
-- make decent tests using Spock
+- (WIP) make decent tests using Spock
-- lookup the term's meaning
+- proper i18n
+- modal "please wait" loader